 Shutter Speed: 1/8.5

 I personally really like the black & white photo above as car headlights are shining on the road, and it’s an amazing photo I’ve ever shot… at night!
 Thanks to my friend Nicky for one night’s guidance and basic photography lesson.
 Since I was quite new at that time, I recently have joined photography class in KL, there are many things to learn in photography!

 After the night photoshoot, I headed to KL City Art Gallery with Nicky.
-It’s was located at Wisma YPR, facing Jalan Syed Putra.
+It is located at Wisma YPR, facing Jalan Syed Putra.

-Of course, I’d captured all the images in JPG/RAW and fixed it using Adobe Lightroom.
+Of course, I’d captured all the images in JPG/RAW and fixed them using Adobe Lightroom.
 It’s not the best and I have a lot more to learn.
 I will also be going for a street photography session which will take place in Chinatown KL.
 I’ve applied for the course online and I’m looking forward to it too.
 Let’s hope the coronavirus settled down by that time.